qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 When it is configured, outputs will be computed once and cached in the preferred device for direct usage later on.
 It provides both a considerable speedup and less memory footprint.
 However, it is quite a bit versatile and has several knobs to tune.
-To get most out of its potential, it's recommended that you check out the [caching tutorial](https://quaterion.qdrant.tech).
+To get the most out of its potential, it's recommended that you check out the [caching tutorial](https://quaterion.qdrant.tech).
 For the sake of making this article self-contained, you need to return a [`CacheConfig`](https://quaterion.qdrant.tech/quaterion.train.cache.cache_config.html#quaterion.train.cache.cache_config.CacheConfig) instance from [`configure_caches()`](https://quaterion.qdrant.tech/quaterion.train.trainable_model.html#quaterion.train.trainable_model.TrainableModel.configure_caches) to specify cache-related preferences such as: